wagtail/wagtail/docs/reference/pages/model_reference.rst

         (foreign key to user model)

-        This is the user that created the revision
+        This links to the user that created the revision

     .. attribute:: content_json